-Proposals should build on the results of relevant past or ongoing projects at European and/or national level59.
-Structured cooperation with the Embassy of Good Science and relevant European networks should be included60.
-Project activities should target researchers, research integrity/ethics committees, European networks in research ethics, research management/integrity offices, ethics officers in RPOs, as well as policymakers.
+Proposals should build on the results of relevant past or ongoing projects at European and/or national level.
+Structured cooperation with the Embassy of Good Science and relevant European networks should be included.
+Project activities should target researchers, research integrity/ethics committees, European networks in research ethics, research management/integrity offices, ethics officers in research performing organisations, as well as policymakers.
 To achieve the expected outcomes, proposals should address the activities outlined below and propose any additional, complementary activities:

-- Develop an institutional framework based on standard operating procedures and operational guidance; - Develop training programmes for researchers, ethics experts, and local ethics bodies/committees to safeguard responsible and trustworthy research in a digital context; - Conduct targeted communication and dissemination actions on ethical challenges in the digital domain and promote commitment to the European Charter for Researchers, through activities such as workshops, surveys, public communication campaigns, and tailored ethics dialogues.
+- Develop an institutional ethics and integrity framework based on standard operating procedures and operational guidance; - Develop training programmes for researchers, ethics experts, and local ethics bodies/committees to safeguard responsible and trustworthy research in a digital context; - Conduct targeted communication and dissemination actions on ethical challenges in the digital domain in order to build understanding among researchers, developers, and the broader public about risks, and to promote responsible innovation and commitment to the European Charter for Researchers, through activities such as workshops, surveys, public communication campaigns, and tailored ethics dialogues.